BLUE HORIZON 1261

 Merlin took another sip and savored the flavor.
 "I have your contract on my slateboard back in my office," he said in a mellow voice.
 "As soon as I can get your thumbprint on it, I can start having my coffee this way every morning!"

 "I dunno," the wolf admitted.
-"She may be in the shower with Jiro again."
+"She could be in the shower with Jiro again."

 Ivy's green eyes widened.
 "Oh!
 I didn't realize the two of them were together," she said.
 "I rather thought…" her voice trailed off when Merlin looked over at her at the words she was about to speak.